A-Guldborg/Notes/website/docs/SEM_03/DISYS/RPC.md

 ### Streaming

 Streaming goes one or two ways and is several messages from one client to a server or vice versa.
 This can be server-streaming, client-streaming or bi-directional-streaming.

+## Microservices

+Where a monolith server architecture builds all required services into one process, a microservice architecture builds services independently and distribute these to servers where they are needed.

+This allows for independent development teams for each microservice, as well as independent releases.